Civic Coalition unification congress: Congress

 The Civic Coalition unification congress took place on 25–26 October 2025 in Warsaw, coinciding with a political convention of the rival Law and Justice.
 During the congress, it was decided to form a new Civic Coalition party formally distinct from the Civic Coalition alliance.
 Party leader Donald Tusk justified the decision stating that "we are called the Civic Coalition, because as KO we won the last election and we will win the next."

+Leadership election

+A leadership election was held on 8 March 2026 to elect the new leader of the Coalition.
+As the registration deadline passed on 17 January, and only Donald Tusk registered to run in the election, he was elected with no opposition, winning with 98% votes for him and 2% against.